The questions you ask about coffee. Ask them about matcha.

 Bulk matcha typically comes in sealed bags (500g, 1kg, or larger).
 Packaging is designed to maintain freshness and protect against light and moisture.

 Contact us immediately.
-We'll resolve any shipping issues.
+We will resolve any shipping issues.

 Modern cafe interior